tcmorris/tcmorris-hylia/src/posts/aspnet-vnext-and-mac-osx.md

 ---
 title: ASP.NET vNext and Mac OS X
-tagline: A quick look at how to set up ASP.NET on a Mac.
+metaDesc: A quick look at how to set up ASP.NET on a Mac.
 socialImage: /images/aspnet_vnext_1.jpg
+date: '2015-06-22'
 tags:
 - dotnet
 ---